Have you ever wondered if kombucha contains caffeine? If so, how much?

 Kombucha contains multitudes.
 You may already know that it contains gut-friendly probiotics, but you may not know it contains a little caffeine and alcohol too.
 Why?
 The answer is fermentation.

-Kombucha is sweet tea that has been fermented.
-Most of the tea leaves used in kombucha are a variety of black or green, all of which have caffeine.
-That automatically makes kombucha caffeinated.
-But, that’s not the whole story.
+Let's go back to basics: Kombucha is sweet tea that has been fermented.
+Most of the tea leaves used in kombucha are a variety of black or green, which naturally contain caffeine.
+However, there's a little more to the story.

-Guayasa is also found in South America.
+Guayusa is also found in South America.
 It’s actually a drink that can be traced back as far as 2,000 years ago.
-Made from the leaves of a holly tree known as llex guayasa (a family member of yerba mate), guayasa tea is known for its energizing effect and antioxidants, vitamins and amino acids.
-Guayasa is smooth, earthy and just a little sweet.
+Made from the leaves of a holly tree known as llex guayusa (a family member of yerba mate), guayusa tea is known for its energizing effect and antioxidants, vitamins and amino acids.
+Guayusa is smooth, earthy and just a little sweet.
 The leaves have about the same caffeine as ground coffee, around 3 percent.